Bodmer/TFT_ILI9341/README.md

 The library is designed to be slim and fast.
 Typically a clear screen for a 320 x 240 TFT will complete in only 174ms.
 Images (320 x 240) can be pulled from a SD Card and drawn in 400ms, not bad for a humble UNO!

 The library is based on the Adafruit GFX library and the aim is to retain compatibility.
-Significant additions have been made to the library to boost the speed for AVR processors, it is 3 to 10 times faster.
+Significant additions have been made to the library to boost the speed for AVR processors (it is typically 3 to 10 times faster) and to add new features.
 The new graphics functions include different size proportional fonts and formatting features.
-There are a significant number of example sketches to demonstrate the features.
+There are a significant number of example sketches to demonstrate the different features.

-Configuration of the library font selections, pins to use and other features is made by editting the User_Setup.h file in the library folder.
-Fonts can easily be disabled by commenting out lines.
+Configuration of the library font selections, pins used to interface with the TFT and other features is made by editting the User_Setup.h file in the library folder.
+Fonts and features can easily be disabled by commenting out lines.

 Example connections between the Arduino board and the TFT can be found here: